Kendo is not a sport

 The Tokyo Olympics 2020 was over.
 Japan finished in third place on the medal table, mainly due to the medal rush in Judo, Japan’s forte.
-Shohei Ohno, winning a gold medal in the 73 kg competition of Judo in this Olympics, has reminded me that Judo was not a sport before.
-He never raises his fist or even smiles after winning matches to show his respect and consideration to opponents.
+Shohei Ohno, winning a gold medal in the 73 kg competition of Judo in this Olympics, has reminded me of the fact that Judo was not a sport before.
+He never raises his fist or even smiles after winning matches in order to show his respect and consideration to opponents.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.